GameDevDiversity/gamedevdiversity/README.md

 # Game Developer Diversity
-Our goal is to help game companies to release their diversity information so we can have a conversation about the state of equitable representation in the games industry.
+Our goal is to help game companies to release their diversity information so we can have a meaningful conversation about the state of equitable representation in the games industry.
+Without data, we don't know where we are or how far we have to go.

 ## Contributing
 Do you know a company that has released their diversity information or something on here is wrong?
 Please submit a pull request.